lucasm/lucasm/README.md

-- 👨‍💻 Building creative digital products with JavaScript / TypeScript / Node.js
+- 👨‍💻 I build digital products with TypeScript / JavaScript / Node.js / React
-- 👊 Learning Tests and AWS Certifications
+- 👊 Learning Tests and AWS
-- 🌱 Creating [Open Source Projects](https://github.com/sponsors/lucasm) to empower people and advocate for the open Web
+- 🌱 Creating [Open Source](https://github.com/sponsors/lucasm) projects to empower people online!
-- ✍️ Writing a [Blog](https://dev.to/lucasm) with programming tutorials to help beginners developers
+- ✍️ Writing a [Blog](https://dev.to/lucasm) with programming tutorials to help beginners developers and advocate for the open Web!
 - 💬 Find me on [Twitter](https://twitter.com/lucasmezs) and [LinkedIn](https://linkedin.com/in/lucasmezs)
-- 🤝 Respect and diversity is about the world greatness!
+- 🤝 Don't complain, do better!
-- 🇧🇷 Fun fact: I'm from the Amazon rainforest, Brazil
+- 🇧🇷 From the Amazon rainforest to he world